 There has rightly been growing interest in the make-up of the UK workforce in recent years and this has focused on the new requirement to publish a Gender Pay Gap report.
-You can read McCarthy Stone’s Gender Pay Gap report here.
+For more information you can read McCarthy Stone’s Gender Pay Gap report.

 We want to go further and have committed to publishing data on the age of our workforce and to encouraging equal opportunities and inclusive treatment across all age groups.